Showing posts with label Making a better World. Show all posts

 H) Delegated Violence or State approved violence

 Here in the UK, the law says that use of "reasonable force" is acceptable to counteract violence.
-However in different societies the definition of what is reasonable will be different.
+However in other societies the definition of what is reasonable will be different.
 If those in power, give orders to those lower in the hierarchy, ie go arrest that trouble maker, or go fight that war, then they are not being violent themselves and those who obey the orders can think that they are not responsible for the violence, as they have the excuse that they are only following orders.
 History and the Miligram experiments the 1960's show how important the context of a situation is to the level of violence a person will carry out.

 Obeying authority is drummed into us from the first moment we are born.
 We are taught for good reason to obey our parents, as children know nothing of the dangers of the world.
 This trait stays with us into adulthood as society works best if everyone obeys the rules that make life easier for everyone.
 However because of this and the basic drive to be successful in our society, individuals rarely stand up to power when rules or those in power are bad and promote violence.
 And because those in power gain by delegating the violence, and reward those carrying out the violence, it is very difficult to change the culture.